The Shop Girl

-The Shop Girl was a musical comedy in two acts (described by the author as a musical farce) written by H. J. W. Dam, with Lyrics by Dam and Adrian Ross and music by Ivan Caryll, and additional numbers by Lionel Monckton and Ross.
+The Shop Girl was an Edwardian musical comedy in two acts (described by the author as a musical farce) written by Henry J. W. Dam, with lyrics by Dam and Adrian Ross and music by Ivan Caryll, and additional numbers by Lionel Monckton and Ross.
 It premiered at the Gaiety Theatre in London in 1894 and ran for an extremely successful 546 performances.
-Its cast included Seymour Hicks, George Grossmith, Jr., Arthur Williams, Edmund Payne, and Ellaline Terriss.
+Its cast included Seymour Hicks, George Grossmith Jr., Arthur Williams, Edmund Payne, and Ellaline Terriss.
 It soon played in New York and was successfully revived in London in 1920.

 Background

-The success of A Gaiety Girl in 1893 confirmed to Edwardes that the lighter "musical comedy" was the right path for musical theatre.
-The Shop Girl heralded a new era in musical comedy, and the critics were amazed that the author had provided such a coherent story, as there had been hardly any story at all in burlesque.
-Over a dozen copies followed at the Gaiety Theatre (including My Girl, The Circus Girl, and A Runaway Girl) over the next two decades and were widely imitated by other producers and playwriting teams.
-They also led to the next level of sophistication in the integrated musical comedy at Daly's Theatre and elsewhere in London.
+The success of A Gaiety Girl in 1893 confirmed to George Edwardes that the lighter "musical comedy" was the right path for musical theatre.
+The Shop Girl heralded a new era in musical comedy, and the critics were amazed at the coherent story, as there was hardly any narrative in burlesque.
+Over a dozen imitations followed at the Gaiety Theatre (including The Circus Girl and A Runaway Girl) over the next two decades, and the format was widely copied by other producers and playwriting teams.
+They also led to the next level of sophistication in integrated musical comedy at Daly's Theatre, and elsewhere in London.

 Productions

 The Shop Girl was first produced by George Edwardes at the Gaiety Theatre in London, opening on 24 November 1894.
 The piece ran for an extremely successful 546 performances, transferring to Daly's Theatre.
-It starred Seymour Hicks, George Grossmith, Jr., Arthur Williams, Edmund Payne, Willie Warde and Ada Reeve, who (being pregnant) was replaced in the cast by Kate Cutler and then Hicks' wife, Ellaline Terriss.
+It starred Seymour Hicks, George Grossmith Jr., Arthur Williams, Edmund Payne, Willie Warde and Ada Reeve, who (being pregnant) was replaced in the cast by Kate Cutler and then Hicks' wife, Ellaline Terriss.
 Topsy Sinden danced in the piece.
 Direction was by James T. Tanner, with choreography by Warde.
 Costumes were by C. Wilhelm.
 The piece achieved immediate popularity and introduced to London audiences a cleaner, more respectable form of musical comedy than the previous "musical farces", which had been more closely related to burlesque.
 Indeed, during the run of the show, some of the racier lines were removed, as Edwardes recognised that the future of musicals lay in appealing to the respectable Victorian audience.
 In addition, at Hicks' urging, the romantic couple was designed as less sentimental and more mischievous and light hearted.
 But it was not lacking in sex appeal.
 It was the first show to feature Edwardes' Gaiety Girls, who were to feature in all of his similar musical comedies.
 Caryll, the music director at the Gaiety, conducted the performances of the piece himself.
 One of the most famous songs from the show was "Her golden hair was hanging down her back."
 As the run went on, songs were constantly changed and new business frequently introduced, especially when there were cast changes.
 This also began a pattern for musicals of the era.